Transform your business: make an impact

 The Doctorate of Business Administration (DBA) programme is cohort-based, with groups of up to 10 candidates mentored throughout their research degree by an expert academic team.

 The DBA is designed for practising managers with the experience and roles to facilitate impactful change within their organisations as a result of their research.

 Whilst the programme contains some taught elements designed to enhance your research skills and capabilities, the final award of the Doctorate is based on a portfolio of original research, presented in a thesis.

 Is the DBA right for me?

 The DBA process

-Creating the foundation for the DBA: establishing the research question, context and methodology.
+Creating the foundation for the DBA: establishing the research question, context, literature review and methodology.

 Conducting the research: one or several practical focused projects.

 Assembling the thesis: critical reflection on research findings, implementation and observation of 'change'.

 To be considered for the DBA you must apply through the University’s research admissions process.

 The application process includes an explanation of the subject area likely to form the focus of the studies leading to the final research thesis, showing how your own experiences, roles and career plan underpin this selection.
-At this stage you are also expected to submit a proposal so that we can best our experts with your expectations.
+At this stage you are also expected to submit a proposal so that we can best align our experts with your expectations.

 Candidates will need to produce evidence of their academic qualifications and professional experience.
-You will need to have two references, plus evidence that funding is secure for their fees and that a practitioner mentor has been selected.
+You will need to have two references, plus evidence that funding is secure for the fees and that a practitioner mentor has been selected.

 Short-listed candidates will be interviewed before a place on the programme is recommended.